Decron/Whitebox-Code-GPT/README.md

 # How does it work?
 0. What are Custom GPTs?<br>
    Custom GPT's allow experts to collaborate and condense their knowledge into a single assistant powered by GPT4.
 You can read OpenAI's announcement [here](https://openai.com/blog/introducing-gpts)<br>
-   Because they're hosted on ChatGPT, all Code-GPT assistants can be used freely and require no installation (provided the user has a ChatGPT premium account, for now.)
+   Because they're hosted on ChatGPT, all Code-GPT assistants can be used freely and require no installation.<br>
+   *If a user does not have ChatGPT premium, assistants may still be used by copying knowledge files to a different LLM.*

 2. Background<br>
-AI models can accelerate a developer's abilities by suggesting improvments and providing context about technical details.
+AI assistants accelerate programming by suggesting improvments and providing context about technical details.
 A key flaw however is that they are not continuously up to date on best practices for every domain.
 Because of this, all models have blind spots that limit their full potential.
 This project aims to combat those flaws by creating knowledge files and instructions that are purpose-designed to fill the gaps of a model's knowledge.

-1. Purpose and Functionality<br>
+3. Purpose and Function<br>
-expanded context: The latest generation of multimodal LLM models have the capacity to parse through massive files that would typically overwhelm its context window.
-If information is structured correctly, this can vastly increase the amount of knowledge availible to a model when working in a known field.<br><br>
+expanded context: The latest generation of multimodal LLMs have the capacity to parse through massive files that would typically overwhelm its context window.
+If information is structured correctly, this can vastly increase the amount of knowledge availible to a model when working in a known field.
+For instance, by creating specific rule sets for each flavor of regex, we greatly improved our assistant's ability to create valid patterns that did not mix flavors.<br><br>
 Specialization: Each knowledge file is dedicated to a particular entity or topic, providing in-depth information about it.
-This could include historical data, technical specifications, or any relevant details.<br><br>
+This could include historical data, technical specifications, or any relevant details that aids the assistant's understanding of a topic.<br><br>
-Integration with GPT: These files are designed to be integrated into the GPT model's existing knowledge base, augmenting its ability to generate accurate and contextually relevant responses about the specific entities.<br><br>
+Integration with GPT: These files are designed to be integrated into the LLM's existing knowledge base, augmenting its ability to generate accurate and contextually relevant responses about the specific entities.<br><br>
 Content Organization: Information within these files is usually organized in a hierarchical or relational manner, allowing the model to understand the connections between different pieces of data.<br><br>

 4. Creation and Maintenance<br>